vita-epfl/Stable-Video-Infinity/docs/FAQ.md

 In our internal comparisons with InfiniteTalk on very small-scale samples:

 - **Lip-sync metrics**: Our metrics are very close to InfiniteTalk, though slightly lower (likely because we didn't have time to tune the audio cfg properly)
-- **SVI advantages**: Significantly better text detail consistency; Superior visual quality (benefiting from our image restoration characteristics).
+- **SVI advantages**: Better text detail consistency and visual quality (benefiting from our image restoration characteristics).
 However, these advantages don't show up in typical talking face metrics.
 (See below figure)
 - **Long-form generation**: We tested 10-minute talking videos with absolutely no drifting issues

 <p align="center">